 There are numerous types of depressive disorder, ranging from seasonal affective disorder and post-partum depression to psychotic major depression and depressive personality disorder.
 Major depressive disorder is the most commonly occurring type of depression, especially amongst addicts and alcoholics.
-According to The Anxiety and Depression Association of America (ADAA), roughly 20 percent of individuals who are afflicted with a depressive disorder simultaneously suffer from a substance abuse or dependency disorder.
-Compared to members of the general population, individuals who are addicted to drugs or alcohol are more than twice as likely to suffer from a mood disorder such as depression, reported the National Institute on Drug Abuse (NIDA).
-When it comes to substance abuse and depression, it is often quite difficult to determine which came first.
-Many individuals who live with undiagnosed and untreated depressive disorders will eventually turn to chemical substance in order to help alleviate uncomfortable psychological symptoms, such as suicidal ideation and emotional detachment.
-Both conditions share certain triggers.
-Some of the potential connections between substance abuse and depression include:
+According to the National Institute on Drug Abuse (NIDA), individuals who are addicted to drugs or alcohol are more than twice as likely to suffer from a mood disorder such as depression.

 - Developmental disorders